Kyoto Hidden Gems You Won't Want to Miss | The Invisible Tourist

 There are a few little treasures to be found in the Arashiyama area, in Kyoto’s far north-western outskirts.
 I mention the Arashiyama area a few times in this article because so many people visit the Bamboo Groves and Monkey Park without venturing out a little further to discover what life is really like away from the tourists and selfie sticks.

-Wandering the backstreets of the Ukyō-ku ward is an ideal way to capture a glimpse of local life in Kyoto.
+Wandering the backstreets of the Ukyō ward is an ideal way to capture a glimpse of local life in Kyoto.
 The traditional architecture of the residences, random vending machines selling beer and even rickshaws were such exciting “I’m in Japan!” moments for me.
 The best part is these quiet backstreets are on the way to Gio-ji and Adashino Nambutsu-ji which I’ll mention below.

 Getting there: These backstreets lie between the Bamboo Groves and Gio-ji, north of the train line.